Congruence Relations for B\"uchi Automata: Improved Congruence Relations for NBWs

 \subsection{Classical Congruence Relations}

-As mentioned in the introduction, the size of the congruence relation of \rbc proposed by \buchi~\cite{Buc62} is doubly exponential in the number of states of $\A$.
-Sistla, Vardi, and Wolper~\cite{sistla1987complementation} showed how to improve \rbc with a subset construction; the improved construction was later presented by Thomas~\cite{DBLP:books/el/leeuwen90/Thomas90} as the following congruence relation $\canoEq_{\A}$.
+As mentioned in the introduction, the index of the congruence relation of \rbc proposed by \buchi~\cite{Buc62} is doubly exponential in the size of $\A$.
+Sistla, Vardi, and Wolper~\cite{sistla1987complementation} showed how to improve \rbc with a subset construction that was later presented by Thomas~\cite{DBLP:books/el/leeuwen90/Thomas90} as the following congruence relation $\canoEq_{\A}$.